BrushXue/ME423-HelpDesk/Assignment2.md

 |	900x900 | 0.046 | 0.021 | 0.043 | 0.050 |
 |	9000x9000 | 12.294 | 0.331 | 11.055 | 0.513 |

-As mesh size increases, sparse matrices are significantly faster than dense matrices.
+As mesh size increases, sparse matrices are getting significantly faster than dense matrices.